ammarhakim/apc523-2020/code/advection/README.md

 installed on your computer.
 On a Mac, you can download and install the [XQuartz server](https://support.apple.com/en-us/HT201341).
 There are also X Windows servers (such as Xming) that can be installed for PCs.
 Linux machines have X Windows by default.
+If you have a hard time getting an X Windows server, a workaround is to ship the output files to your own computer and run the python plotting script on your own computer.

 For more information on using Adroit, see the
 [Adroit tutorials](https://researchcomputing.princeton.edu/computational-hardware/adroit/tutorials).